jeroen-stam/Python-ML/README.md

 Forecasting electricity demand in the Netherlands using Python, SQL and ML Using data from ENTSO-E regarding hourly electricity demand from 2020 until 2024, I create a forecasting model for future electricity demand. *

-Files containing Queries and Python Scripts for SQL and Google Colab respectively can be found in the files above
+Files containing Queries and Python Scripts for SQL and Google Colab respectively can be found in the files above.

 ## Contents:
 - Data cleaning and merging using SQL